-The Lieb Building is home to the Advanced Telecommunications Institute (ATI) and the computer science department.
+The Lieb Building is home to the the Wireless Network Security Center (WiNSeC) and the computer science department.

 McLean Hall houses the offices, classrooms and laboratories of The Arthur E. Imperatore School of Sciences and Arts.
 A majority of the facilities are utilized by the Stevens chemistry, chemical biology and chemical engineering programs.
 The Highly Filled Materials Institute (HFMI) is located in this building, as well.